|Docs and Info|

 TODO's from internal software, etc.

-On May 13-14, Google held a global fixit for UMD's FindBugs tool a static analysis tool for
+In 2009, Google held a global fixit for UMD's FindBugs tool a static analysis tool for

 finding coding mistakes in Java software.
 The focus of the fixit was to get feedback on the